Diimoo/callosum/deployment/docker_compose/README.md

-# Welcome to Onyx
+# Welcome to Callosum

-To set up Onyx there are several options, Onyx supports the following for deployment:
+To set up Callosum there are several options, Callosum supports the following for deployment:
 1. Quick guided install via the install.sh script
 2. Pulling the repo and running `docker compose up -d` from the deployment/docker_compose directory
   - Note, it is recommended to copy over the env.template file to .env and edit the necessary values